Since 2005, travelers like you have helped us change the world through micro-donations.

 The World Health Organization’s goal was to eliminate trachoma globally by 2020.
 We have made steady progress towards this goal in Australia, with trachoma rates in at-risk communities falling by 17% in the last six years.

 However, some areas of Australia have seen an increase in the number of hyper-endemic communities – 24 communities with hyper-endemic trachoma were reported in 2019 compared to 13 in 2008.
-In these 24 hyper-endemic communities, 20% of children have trachoma and all live within the Tri-State Region in Central Australia, covering parts of the Northern Territory, Western Australia, and South Australia.
+In these communities, 20% of children have trachoma.
+All live within the Tri-State Region in Central Australia, covering parts of the Northern Territory, Western Australia, and South Australia.

 Over the last two years, COVID-19 has delayed and restricted access into communities that need help to fight this disease and reduce the spread.
 In 2022, The Fred Hollows Foundation will be able to return into these communities and work with our partners to deliver trachoma treatment and educate about prevention.